-Cellular Immunology Standard Guidance Cellular Immunology - Malignant Leukocyte Immunophenotyping Sustaining Standard of Practice 2 (CIML S2): Specimen Age and Integrity Leukemia/Lymphoma specimens should be bandled and Leukemia/lymphoma specimens: transported in a manner that maintains optimal condition and a) shall be tested within 48 hours of collection unless the specimen is deemed irreplaceable and specimen re- collection would be harmful to the patient; and expedites testing.
+Cellular Immunology Standard Guidance Cellular Immunology - Malignant Leukocyte Immunophenotyping Sustaining Standard of Practice 2 (CIML S2): Specimen Age and Integrity Leukemia/Lymphoma specimens should be handled and Leukemia/lymphoma specimens: transported in a manner that maintains optimal condition and shall be tested within 48 hours of collection unless the specimen is deemed irreplaceable and specimen re- collection would be harmful to the patient; and expedites testing.
 Some specimen types and/or malignancies are more fragile and should be tested earlier. b) shall be visually inspected for evidence of deterioration or unacceptable conditions upon receipt.
 Specimens, which are fixed, frozen, warmer than 37 degree Celsius or, in the case of peripheral blood or bone marrow, clotted or hemolyzed, shall be rejected.
 Cellular Immunology - Malignant Leukocyte Immunophenotyping Sustaining Standard of Practice 3 (CIML S3): Specimen Viability Leukemia/lymphoma specimens shall be assessed for viability during specimen processing, prior to staining and fixation, on a non-fixed aliquot of the specimen's single cell suspension.
 In some cases (e.g., CSF), an extremely low cell count may not allow viability to be analyzed.
 For such cases, the report must note that a viability assessment could not be determined due to the very low cell count. a) Blood specimens greater than eight hours post collection shall be assessed for viability.
-Blood specimens that are less than 50 percent viability must be rejected and a replacement specimen shall be requested; b) When specimens have less than 80 percent viability, the report must note that the results are based on a sample that was partially compromised due to the presence of greater than 20% non-viable leukocytes; c) Examples of irreplaceable specimens are thomus, lymph pode c) Specimens having less than 50 percent viability shall be reported only when it is an irreplaceable sample and an abnormal population is definitively determined by the combination of the flow cytometry results with other clinical and technical features of the case. spleen, and bone marrow.
+Blood specimens that are less than 50 percent viability must be rejected and a replacement specimen shall be requested; the very low cen count. b) When specimens have less than 80 percent viability, the report must note that the results are based on a sample that was partially compromised due to the presence of greater than 20% non-viable leukocytes; a) Everaples of irreplaceable engainens are them.
+I work hade c) Specimens having less than 50 percent viability shall be reported only when it is an irreplaceable sample and an abnormal population is definitively determined by the combination of the flow cytometry results with other clinical and technical features of the case. c) Examples of irreplaceable specimens are thymus, lymph nod spleen, and bone marrow.